Generated regional Oregon river scene for Upper Klamath River planning; not an exact location photo

 If the Upper Klamath is hot, flow-affected, smoky, or hard to access, compare the Rogue for a broader southern Oregon option, the Lower Rogue for coastal timing, or the Williamson River for a different Klamath Basin plan.

-Check ODFW Southeast Zone regulations and updates before fishing.
-Do not rely on this page for salmon or steelhead opening status; the current ODFW source controls.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check ODFW Southeast Zone rules and updates before fishing.
+Do not rely on this page for salmon or steelhead opening status.
+The current ODFW source controls.

 Use this as the first flow and access orientation area, then verify current legal reach details.